 tab on PythonAnywhere,

-reload your application and then check your application by navigating to:
+reload your application and then view your new files.

 Navigate to your top level page